 Patients are often asymptomatic or have only mild gastrointestinal symptoms at initial presentation.
 Untreated acetaminophen poisoning may cause varying degrees of liver injury over the 1 to 4 days following ingestion, including fulminant hepatic failure.

 Rarely, massive overdose may initially present with coma and severe metabolic acidosis.
 Presentation with coma may also occur if a combination preparation of acetaminophen and opioid is taken in overdose, or after an overdose of multiple drugs.

 Hepatotoxicity is extremely rare in patients treated with acetylcysteine within 8 hours of an acute acetaminophen overdose.
 The efficacy of acetylcysteine decreases subsequent to the first 8 hours following an acute acetaminophen overdose, with a corresponding stepwise increase in hepatotoxicity with increasing treatment delays beyond 8 hours.

-The term "repeated supratherapeutic ingestion" (often abbreviated to RSI or RSTI) is used to differentiate chronic overdose from chronic therapeutic use.
+Repeated supratherapeutic acetaminophen ingestion denotes ingestion of excess acetaminophen with intent to treat pain or fever (i.e., without self-harm intent).
+It may be accidental or intentional.
 Repeated supratherapeutic ingestion is defined as more than one episode of acetaminophen ingestion over a period greater than 24 hours that results in a cumulative dose of >4 g/day.

-The definition of hepatotoxicity after acetaminophen overdose is a serum AST or ALT of 1000 international units/L or greater.
+The definition of hepatotoxicity after acetaminophen overdose is a serum aspartate aminotransferase or alanine aminotransferase of 1000 international units/L or greater.

-Acetaminophen is called paracetamol in locations outside of the US.
+Acetaminophen is known as paracetamol in many countries outside the US.